bitcoinj-cash/lighthouse/README.md

 This is project is now considered maintained again.
 However it was primarily updated as a proof of concept for it's main dependency
-[bitcoinj.cash](http://bitcoinj.cash) and as such no significant new development is currently planned beyond building a deploying a working lighthouse server.
+[bitcoinj.cash](http://bitcoinj.cash) and as such no significant new development is currently planned beyond building a deploying a working lighthouse server and cleaning up the build process to make it seamless.

 If you would like to contribute to the project please get in touch on the bitcoinj.cash [mailing list](https://groups.google.com/forum/#!forum/bitcoinj-cash)

 # how to tweak the user interface